hmcts/bulk-scan-orchestrator/README.md

 ### Installation
 - Clone the repository
-- Ensure all required environment variables have been set.
+- Ensure all required environment variables have been set

 ## Running end to end using docker
 - Run up the docker environment from bulk-scan-shared-infrastructure